samvera-labs/openseadragon-react-viewer/README.md

 Keep in mind the `/demo` is a convenience directory for developing an _unbundled_ component.
 By default, it's not importing the commonjs export.
 See https://github.com/samvera-labs/starter-react-component-npm for more details on how to sync webpack loaders in packaging and demo environments.

+## Contributing

+If you're working on PR for this project, branch off `master` and create a feature branch.
+Submit your PR to https://github.com/samvera-labs/openseadragon-react-viewer.
+You're awesome.
+Thanks!

 ## Deployment

+If you forked this repo and want to publish your own version, here's some info on how the packaing works.

 ### Bundling